Canucks vs. Sharks Player Props Betting Odds

 - Points Prop: 0.5 (Over Odds: +115, Under Odds: -154)

-Fabian Zetterlund has collected seven points this season, with four goals and three assists.
+William Eklund has collected eight points this season, with four goals and four assists.

 |Opponent